pixelmund/svemix/docs/src/routes/docs/getting-started/data-loading.svelte.md

 <br>

-Each `.svelte` file inside your `routes` folder can export a `loader` function, this `loader` can return data, headers, metadata, status and it receives the [SvelteKit RequestEvent](https://kit.svelte.dev/docs#routing-endpoints):
+Each `.svelte` file inside your `routes` folder can export a `loader` function, this `loader` can return any data, headers, metadata, status and it receives the [SvelteKit RequestEvent](https://kit.svelte.dev/docs#routing-endpoints):

 ```svelte
 <script context="module" lang="ts" ssr>